 Make no mistake: it is well settled that the end of the continued increase in global production of cheap, conventional oil is upon us.

-In Part 2 of this series, I’ll address the newly exploited unconventional oil sources (the production of which has not yet peaked) and how these new, more expensive sources of oil minimize the impact of reaching the limits to growth in conventional oil, while not eliminating that impact entirely.
+In Part 2 of this series on shale and petroleum, I’ll address the newly exploited unconventional oil sources (the production of which has not yet peaked) and how these new, more expensive sources of oil minimize the impact of reaching the limits to growth in conventional oil, while not eliminating that impact entirely.
 Then in Part 3 we will review the short- and long-term benefits to unconventional oil as well as the other macroeconomic factors that will continue to influence the oil market for many years to come.
 Although not nearly enough data is available now to predict exactly how the production curves will be shaped for these types of resources.
 In the news around this time last year when lead singer and founding member Dave Brockie died of a heroin overdose, after 30-years in the band.

 Brad Daniel is a Director at BMC Group, an information management firm specializing in financial and legal transaction support.
 He has 25 years of restructuring experience, with a broad exposure to all aspects of bankruptcy case administration and reorganized-company/trustee support.
 His expertise in both bankruptcy legal matters as well as systems integration and rapid application development…